ppiotrlach/cpp-threads/README.md

-# cpp-threads
+# cpp-threads [thread, ncurses]
-assignments for operating systems 2 classes
+assignments for operating systems 2 classes - cars as threads moving on two tracks